Oxford Falls Grammar School: Facilities

 Oxford Falls Grammar is set in a semi-rural suburb of Oxford Falls in Sydney's Northern Beaches.
-Facilities include two full-sized ovals, a small oval, an indoor gymnasium/basketball court, an outdoor basketball court, an indoor gym, a large auditorium, a large multi-purpose space, a state of the art theatre with retractable seating, and a Performing Arts Centre incorporating purpose-built Dance and Drama studios, music tuition rooms, a production studio, an acoustic music room, an electronic music studio, and a dedicated concert and stage band rehearsal room, a canteen and a café.
+Facilities include two full-sized ovals, a small oval, an indoor gymnasium court, an outdoor basketball court, an indoor gym, an auditorium, a theatre with retractable seating, and a performing arts centre with dance and drama studios, music tuition rooms, a production studio, an acoustic music room, an electronic music studio, and a concert and stage band rehearsal room.

 Sport

-Oxford Falls Grammar competes in many sports, including at state and national levels.

 Sports teams at Oxford Falls Grammar include athletics, Australian rules football, basketball, cheerleading, cross country, diving, netball, rugby league, rugby sevens, rugby union, soccer, swimming, tennis, touch football, triathlon, and Ultimate frisbee.

 Basketball is one of the main sports played in both the Junior and Senior schools.
 Teams have gone on to reach national levels, and have competed at events such as The National Christian Schools Basketball Championships.
-The school is well represented at local and state Rugby, Soccer and Netball gala days.
-Aussie rules is a popular sport in the Junior school and Oxford Falls Grammar is very successful in competitions; reaching the 2006 NSW Finals in the Paul Kelly Cup.
-The school competes in swimming, diving, athletics and cross country events at Metropolitan, CSSA State and CIS State levels.
+The school is represented at local and state Rugby, Soccer and Netball gala days.
+Aussie rules is a popular sport in the Junior school and Oxford Falls Grammar has been successful in competitions; reaching the 2006 NSW Finals in the Paul Kelly Cup.
+The school competes in swimming, diving, athletics and cross-country events at Metropolitan, CSSA State and CIS State levels.
 Swimmers have gone on past CSSA State level to the annual National Christian Schools Swimming Championships.
-In 2005, a number of students competed in the Pacific School Games and brought home a number of Gold medals.

-PISA sport is also offered and includes Tee-ball, senior girls softball, senior boys cricket, boys and girls soccer, girls netball, boys rugby league (mod-league) and mixed AFL.
+PISA sport is also offered and includes Tee-ball, senior girls' softball, senior boys' cricket, boys' and girls' soccer, girls' netball, boys' rugby league (mod-league) and mixed AFL.

-The School is a member of Combined Independent Schools (CIS) which allows a highly competitive pathway for individuals in a large array of sports.